writeonlycode/next-portfolio-splash/README.md

 and showcase your work to the world!

-## Configuring Email Sending with Nodemailer
+## Configuring the Contact Form with Resend

-To enable email functionality for the contact form, you'll need to configure Nodemailer with your SMTP server details.
+To enable email functionality for the contact form, you'll need to configure Resend with your API key.
 This will allow you to send emails to the specified destination and provide confirmation to the user who submitted the form.

+Before proceeding, you should go to [https://resend.com/](https://resend.com/), create an account, and create an API key to use with your website.

 ### Local Configuration